 - decimal degrees with 5 or 6 fractional digits

 Please see the Coordinate formats page for for details and examples.

-Initial load settings – these settings change the defaults
+Image load and save – these settings change defaults

 - Initial zoom on load: